 (“University”), voluntarily or for academic credit and without pay.
 For purposes of

-this policy, Volunteers will exclude assignments such as Board of Directors, Board
+this policy, Volunteers will exclude assignments such as Board of Directors, Alumni

-of Visitors, Alumni Association Board, and Advisory Boards, but will include those
+Association Board, and Advisory Boards, but will include those performing office or

-of this policy for a Volunteer assignment, the OHR shall be consulted in advance of
+for a Volunteer assignment, the OHR shall be consulted in advance of the assignment

 Responsible Executive and Office

 Responsible Executive: Associate Vice President of Human Resources

 All Covered Persons and Candidates.
 Student employees are also addressed under “Self-Disclosure.”